Google is constantly updating their namesake search engine to improve the user experience.

-The first thing to check is to see if your site has been hit by a “manual action.”
+From there, the next step is to look deeper to see if your site has been hit by a “manual action.”
 A manual action happens when “a human reviewer has determined that pages on your site are not compliant with Google’s webmaster quality guidelines.”

 Thankfully, Google makes it easy to see if a Manual Action has been taken.
 In the new Google Search Console (formerly Google Webmaster Tools), you will see a notification at the very top of the home screen.
 If you don’t see anything there, you can also click on “Manual actions” on the sidebar.

-Sometimes you’ll need to look at historical data and compare it to Google algorithm updates to see if you’ve been hit with a penalty.
+Sometimes you’ll need to look at historical data and compare it to Google algorithm updates to see if you’ve been hit with an algorithmic penalty.
 There are several tools out there, like Barracuda’s Panguin, that integrate with Google Analytics that help makes this comparison.

 Common Google Penalties and How to Fix Them

 Now that we’ve covered what a penalty is and how you can identify if you’ve been hit by one, let’s look at some of the most common Google penalties.

 We’re going to skip over the super-sleazy penalties like cloaking or sneaky redirects because we’re assuming we’re all decent people here.
 If you’re trying to game Google by serving up fake content to Google and spammy content to your viewers, we suggest you change your ways and take a more natural approach to SEO and start focusing on content marketing.

 Most Google penalties are the result of two main algorithm updates: Penguin and Panda.
 Penguin penalties targets websites that utilize black hat link building techniques.
 Panda penalties targets websites with “thin content.”

-I’m also not going to talk too much about the details of Penguin or Panda or PageRank, because the history and details aren’t as important as what to do about them.
-I want to explain what the penalties are and how you can fix them.
+We’re also not going to talk too much about the details of Penguin or Panda or PageRank, because the history and details aren’t as important as what to do about them.
+We want to explain what the penalties are and how you can fix them.